felifluid/bachelorarbeit/thesis/chapters/background.typ

 #import "@preview/subpar:0.2.1"
+#import "@preview/ouset:0.2.0": ouset
 #import "../functions.typ" : enum_numbering

 = Background
 == GKW
-The _Gyrokinetic Workshop_ (GKW) is a code to simulate and study turbolences of a confined plasma, usually inside of a tokamak @peeters2015[1].
-It is written in Fortran 95 and was initially developed at the University of Warwick in 2007 @peeters2015[1].
+The _Gyrokinetic Workshop_ (GKW) is a code to simulate and study turbolences of a confined plasma, usually inside of a tokamak.
+It is written in Fortran 95 and was initially developed at the University of Warwick in 2007.
 The code is freely availiable and currently being hosted at https://bitbucket.org/gkw/gkw.
-It works in both linear and non-linear regimes @peeters2015[1]
+It works in both linear and non-linear regimes.

-// linear case
-// GKW solves eigenvalues k_zeta (fourier eigenmodes)
-// eigenvalues are symmetrical
-// as "linear" they do not couple and evolve independently
-// usually only one fourier mode is simulated
-// → fourier coefficient is 2D (psi, s) with k_zeta constant

-// nonlinear run

-// TODO: add section for transformation: cylindrical → toroidal
+For indepth information about GKW and how it works see #cite(<peeters2015>, form: "prose").

-== Hamada coordinates
+== Hamada Coordinates
 To efficiently solve the gyrokinetic equation, GKW makes use of so called _hamada coordinates_.
 Hamada coordinates are retrieved by transforming the toroidal coordinates in such a way that

 + field lines become straight and
 + one of the coordinates is aligned with the magnetic field. // TODO: Formatierung

-For further reading on how this is achieved in detail, see @peeters2015[20ff] and @peeters2015[Appen.
-A].

-This leads to the following fairly complex generalized equations
+This leads to the following generalized equations

 $
   &psi(r) = r/R_"ref" #<eq:psi> \